stefaneidelloth/treezjs/doc/components/imageComboBox/imageComboBox.md

 ### options

-The enum class that provides the available options that can be selected.
+The names of the png images (without *.png ending) that can be selected, separated by comma, e.g. 'A,B,C'.
+The images have to be located in the same folder as the implementing class that inherits from TreezImageComboBox.

 ### value

-The current value (= selected option) as an enum value.
+The name of the currently selected image (without *.png ending).

 ### label